Advanced Search

 At the global level

-As an inter-agency initiative, anchored in the Executive Office of the Secretary-General, Spotlight Initiative leverages the collective expertise of the core UN implementing organisations – the UN Entity for Gender Equality and the Empowerment of Women (UN Women), the UN Population Fund (UNFPA), the UN Development Programme (UNDP) and the UN Children’s Fund (UNICEF).
-The Secretariat coordinates efforts to support teams worldwide, foster learning and share best practices.
-This global coordination aims to have a ripple effect, strengthening inter-agency partnerships at all…
+As an inter-agency initiative, anchored in the Executive Office of the Secretary-General, Spotlight Initiative leverages the collective expertise of implementing more than 13 UN organisations, including the UN Entity for Gender Equality and the Empowerment of Women (UN Women), the UN Population Fund (UNFPA), the UN Development Programme (UNDP) and the UN Children’s Fund (UNICEF).
+Spotlight Initiative's Secretariat coordinates efforts to support teams worldwide, foster learning and share best practices.
+This global coordination aims to have a ripple effect, strengthening…

 Spotlight Initiative applies a survivor-centred approach as a guiding principle for all of its programming work across all pillars.
 This is an approach that: